 Signs It's Time for a Break

-Playtime: Joy, Connection, and Social Life
+Playtime: Social Life and Connection

 Playing with Other Dogs